-I hereby certify that I am the official responsible for the administration of county/city mental health services in and for said county/city and that the County/City has complied with all pertinent regulations and guidelines, laws and statutes of the Mental Health Services Act in preparing and submitting this Three-Year Program and Expenditure Plan or Annual Update, including stakeholder participation and nonsupplantation requirements.

-This Three-Year Program and Expenditure Plan or Annual Update has been developed with the participation of stakeholders, in accordance with Welfare and Institutions Code Section 5848 and Title 9 of the California Code of Regulations section 3300, Community Planning Process.
-The draft Three-Year Program and Expenditure Plan or Annual Update was circulated to representatives of stakeholder interests and any interested part for 30 days for review and comment and a public hearing was held by the local mental health board.
-All input has been considered with adjustments made, as appropriate.
-The annual update and expenditure plan, attached hereto, was adopted by the County Board of Supervisors on .

-Mental Health Services Act funds are and will be used in compliance with Welfare and Institutions Code section 5891 and Title 9 of the California Code of Regulations section 3410, Non-Supplant.

-All documents in the attached annual update are true and correct.

-Local Mental Health Director (PRINT) Signature
+County/City: Imperial Three-Year Program and Expenditu re Plan V Annual Update Local M ental Health Director Program Lead Name: Leticia Pl ancarte-Garcia Name: Leticia Plancarte-Garcia Telephone Numb per: (442) 265-1604 Telephone Number: (442) 265-1604 E-mail: letyplanc arte@co.imperial.ca.us E-mail: letyplancarte@co.imperial.ca us Local Mental He alth Mailing Address: Imperial County 202 N. Eighth St El Centro, CA 92 I hereby certify that I am the official responsible for the administration of county/city mental health services in and for said county/city and that the County/City has complied with all pertinent regulations and guidelines, laws and statutes of the Mental Health Services Act in preparing and submitting this Three-Year Program and Expenditure Plan or Annual Update, including stakeholder participation and nonsupplantation requirements. participation of stak of the California Co Program and Expe interests and any ir the local mental he teholders, in accordance with tide of Regulations section 33 anditure Plan or Annual Upda atterested part for 30 days for alth board.
+All input has beel expenditure plan, attached h h W 300, te w rev n co Annual Update has been developed elfare and Institutions Code Section & Community Planning Process.
+The cas circulated to representatives of stiew and comment and a public hearing insidered with adjustments made, as to, was adopted by the County Board 5848 and Title 9 draft Three-Year akeholder ng was held by appropriate.
+The Mental Health Services Act funds are and will be used in compliance with Welfare and Institutions Code section 5891 and Title 9 of the California Code of Regulations section 3410, Non-Supplant.
+All documents in th e attached annual update ar e tru ue and correct.
+Local Mental Hea (PRINT) Ith Director Signature Date

-Date